kx-nikhil/Learn-Git/README.md

 # Learn-Git
-just practicing commands to learn git and this is just for practing purposes
+And this is the latest commit.